Getting started with closed captions in live streams

 The embedded player automatically detects the status change and makes the live stream visible to your participants.
 You can also see the live stream in the Public Player on the Management tab.
 If you want to display a message in the embedded player, use the Service Message on the Management tab.

-before starting the event, otherwise the live stream may not be fully recorded and the recorded closed captions may not be in sync.
+Note: we strongly recommend to always set the event status to Preview before starting the event, otherwise the live stream may not be fully recorded and the recorded closed captions may not be in sync.

 5 Stopping the live stream

-, by pressing the Change Event Status button and selecting End event.
+After the live action has ended, wait at least 2 minutes (or 4 minutes for speech-to-text) before setting the event status to Ended, by pressing the Change Event Status button and selecting End event.
 The embedded player automatically detects this and shows a poster image or message to your viewers (see the Appearance tab) instead of the live stream.

-Clevercast automatically completes the server-side recording and converts it to an MP4 file.
+Clevercast automatically completes the cloud recording and converts it to an MP4 file.
 You can download it via the Events > Recording menu.
 If your plan includes VoD, you can publish the recording to Video on-Demand.